-J-Flash SPI supports sending custom sequences over SPI which may be different for different SPI flashes (e.g. program OTP, program security register, etc...).
-Due to the generic syntax, this feature can be used to implement any required command sequence.
-The sequence has to be specified in the J-Flash SPI project file (.jflash) and therefore it can be included in automated production environments without any problems.
-The exit steps are executed right after programming the device using the "-auto" command.
+J-Flash SPI supports sending custom command sequences, which may be different for different SPI flashes (e.g. program OTP, program security register, etc...), via the SPI interface.
+Due to the generic syntax, this feature can be used to implement any kind of required command sequence.
+The sequence is stored in the J-Flash SPI project file (\.jflash) and therefore it can be included in automated production environments without any problems and be used with the command line version of J-Flash SPI as well.